kiwiozy/NCC/scripts/reimport/README.md

 - Currently all skipped (no patient phone match)
 - SMS data preserved in database for future implementation

+### 6. Referrer-Company Links (12.5% skipped)
+- **9 links skipped** (8 referrers not found, 1 company not found)
+- Expected - some records may not have matching IDs
+- Most relationships imported successfully

 ---

 ## 🎯 Next Steps After Import